Getting Started With Administration

 This screen displays the date which your system will set as the end of your timesheet week.
 When the "Auto-Update" checkbox is clicked on, your system will automatically move forward to the next timesheet week once the displayed date has passed.
 So, once you have set the end of your week in Senomix, your system can be left to manage itself.

-If your office's timesheet week ends on a day other than a Friday, you will want to set your system to reflect your office's timesheet week.
+If your office's timesheet week ends on a day other than Sunday, you will want to set your system to reflect your office's timesheet week.
 To do this, click the "New Date" field and select your office's week end day for the current week.
 For example, if your office's timesheet week end falls on a Saturday, you would want to select the date for the upcoming Saturday in your date selector:

 After selecting the week ending date for your current timesheet week, you will see the "New Date" field set to your selected day: